nerzh/slim_form_object/README.md

       include SlimFormObject
       validate :validation_models

-      #name params for Form in HTML e.g. 'User'
+      #name params for Form in HTML e.g. 'Review'
       def self.model_name
-        ActiveModel::Name.new(self, nil, "User")
+        ActiveModel::Name.new(self, nil, "Review")
       end

       #models which will be updated